CameronBrooks11/Cams-Nexus/pages/Scientific Press Alpha.md

 	- **Objective 2:** Create a device that is capable of performing material science studies.
 	- **Objective 3:** Provide an openly accessible and thoroughly documented design that can be recreated by the average typical user of the device.
 - ## Design Concept and Development
 	- **Initial Concept:** A small-scale hot and cold press for scientists to manufacture material science samples to test novel composites, with a focus on recycling of waste plastic.
 The device consists of two 1x1 foot steel platens supported by a steel frame with legs such that a bottle jack can sit below the two parallel steel platens to press them to press them together.
-The platens are directly supported by two equal steel members arranged in a cross where the bottom
+The platens are directly supported on the rear surface by two equal steel members arranged in a cross to create four quadrants in which four 125 watt mica-insulated steel strip heaters are fixed to the rear side of the platen to provide direct AC resistive heating.
+Ea
 	- **Design Development:** [Describe the development process of the design] *(Explain how the design is evolved and refined)*
 	- **Prototyping and Testing:** [Describe the prototyping and testing plans] *(Detail the plans for creating and testing prototypes)*
 - ## Team Members